Alp Arslan: Raid on Caesarea

-In consolidating his empire and subduing contending factions, Arslan was ably assisted by Nizam al-Mulk, and the two are credited with helping to stabilize the empire after the death of Tughril.
-With peace and security established in his dominions, Arslan convoked an assembly of the states and in 1066, he declared his son Malik Shah I his heir and successor.
+In consolidating his empire and subduing contending factions, Alp Arslan was ably assisted by Nizam al-Mulk, and the two are credited with helping to stabilize the empire after the death of Tughril.
+With peace and security established in his dominions, Alp Arslan convoked an assembly of the states, and in 1066, he declared his son Malik Shah I his heir and successor.
 With the hope of capturing Caesarea Mazaca, the capital of Cappadocia, he placed himself at the head of the Turkoman cavalry, crossed the Euphrates, and entered and invaded the city.
-Along with Nizam al-Mulk, he then marched into Armenia and Georgia, which he conquered in 1064.
-After a siege of 25 days, the Seljuks captured Ani, the capital city of Armenia.